 Formerly known as BMI Research, FitchConnect contains proprietary data, analysis, ratings, rankings and forecasts covering many countries and industries.
 Their research features country risk, financial markets analysis, and industry research.

-Select "Log in with Network" to access the database.
-Access is temporarily limited to on campus only or via the NYU VPN.
+Select "1-Click sign in with New York University" to access the database.
+Access is limited to on campus only or via the NYU VPN.

 Global Financial Development offers external debt and financial flow data for the countries that report public and publicly-guaranteed debt to the World Bank's Debtor Reporting System.
 Indicators include external debt stocks and flows, major economic aggregates, and key debt ratios as well as average terms of new commitments, currency composition of long-term debt, debt restructurings, and scheduled debt service projections.